 Sheriff Rochford is very involved helping children with cancer and organizes fundraisers to help defray their medical expenses.
 He is a strong supporter of St. Hubert’s Animal Welfare Center in Madison, NJ, the Randolph Animal Pound and the Denville Animal Shelter.

 In 2013, Ed received the “Distinguished Citizen Award” from the Boy Scouts of America and also served as the grand marshal of the Morris County St. Patrick’s Day Parade.
 Ed was the 2012 recipient of the “Lifetime Achievement Award” from the NJ State Troopers Coalition, the 2011 recipient of the “Distinguished American” award from the Morris County Chapter of the National Football Foundation and College Hall of Fame, the 2009 “Distinguished Leadership” award recipient from the New Jersey State Association of Chiefs of Police for his commitment to accreditation and the professionalism of policing in New Jersey.
 He was honored by the American Cancer Society, Morris County Chapter as the “Volunteer of the Year.”
 The Boy Scouts of America presented him with their “Good Scout” award for his fundraising and volunteer work.

 The Morris County Sheriff’s Office is comprised of 310 officers and employees and provides specialized law enforcement services, including crime scene processing, bomb squad, evidence collection and fingerprint processing.

 Sheriff Rochford oversees the operation of the Morris County Correctional Facility which has a capacity of 528 inmates.
 Accreditation assessors from the American Correctional Association have called this jail one of the “cleanest, quietest, most well run” they have ever seen.

-Ed is a lifelong resident of Morris County and resides in Morris Plains.
+Ed is a lifelong resident of Morris County and resides in Morristown.